open-atmos/PySDM/paper/paper.md

 # Acknowledgements

-Development of PySDM is supported by the EU through a grant of the Foundation for Polish Science (POIR.04.04.00-00-5E1C/18).
+Development of PySDM has been supported by the EU through a grant of the Foundation for Polish Science (POIR.04.04.00-00-5E1C/18).

 # References